OpenAI

 1. String: The prompt text is taken directly from the body

-2. File: Used for file-based prompts.
+2. File, Path or WrappedFile (the body type produced by the file, FTP, SFTP and SMB components): Used for file-based prompts.
 The component handles two types of files:

-• Text files (MIME type starting with text/): The file content is read and used as the prompt.
+• Text files (MIME type starting with text/, plus application/xml and application/json): The file content is read and used as the prompt.
 If userMessage endpoint option or CamelOpenAIUserMessage is set, it overrides the file content

 • Image files (MIME type starting with image/): The file is encoded as a base64 data URL and sent to vision-capable models.
 The userMessage is required when using image files